readwritetools/rwt-shadowbox/readme.md

 dialog tag does not provide any "standard" behavior for how it should appear.
 Nor does it provide a convenient way for the user to dismiss it.

-The <span>rwt-shadowbox</span> web component has several features which overcome those limitations, and make for a more pleasant user experience.
+The <span>rwt-shadowbox</span> DOM component has several features which overcome those limitations, and make for a more pleasant user experience.

    * The dialog box has a titlebar with caption and close button.